tnguyen606-cs/AI-ExpenseApp/README.md

 <br/>
 <!-- DESIGN SYSTEM -->
-<h1 align="center">DESIGN SYSTEM</h1>
+<h2 align="center">DESIGN SYSTEM</h1>

-To get a big picture of how I develop this app, this is a preliminary list of features for financial software solution.
+<p align="center">To get a big picture of how I develop this app, this is a preliminary list of features for financial software solution. </p>

 <br/>